dan-leo/masters/thesis/v5/masters5.md

 The appendix contains scripts, schematics and more documenting the entire process for the reader to reproduce.

-The aim of the thesis is to identify how much of a benefit a bidirectional LPWAN has in localization as opposed to a unidirectional one.
+The aim of the thesis is to identify how much of a benefit bidirectional LPWANs have in localization as opposed to a unidirectional one.

 Consider a unidirectional wireless network that, although it has many kilometers of range, has limited capability in receiving downlink messages from gateways.
 Adding a GPS/GNSS module is increasingly trivial and inexpensive these days [@Allan2013], although one still has to deal with the occasional cold start and periodic receive windows to determine the whereabouts of the device in question [@Bulusu2000].
 To avoid using the receive windows unless necessary, one can easily know when a device is static by observing movement via an accelerometer or similar [@Bujari2012], but purposefully locomotive devices require more computationally expensive means such as dead reckoning to determine if the endpoint has moved significantly to require another GPS/GNSS location update [@Goyal2011].